waldyrious/GraphUI/README.md

   * Stretch or keep DOT's aspect ratio
   * Undo/redo
   * Multi-line text labels for nodes and edges
-  * Record animation - makes a series of BMP files you can later turn into a movie using videowriter or some other tool.
+  * Record animation - makes a series of BMP files you can later turn into a video using `videowriter` or some other tool.
   * All changes are animated to make it easy to see what is changing (and to make it cooler!)

 More coming soon!